Today, we will answer the question – when is hacking illegal and legal?

 When Is Hacking Illegal And Legal?

 Hacking has always been portrayed as a felony, an unauthorized entry into a network.
-But it started when MIT introduced the first computer hackers whose job was to modify the software to work better and faster.
+However, it began when MIT introduced the first computer hackers, whose job was to modify software to improve its performance and efficiency.
 However, some people started using this software for felonious activities.

-Then some hack to expose someone or to leak information.
-For example, the group of hackers calling themselves “Anonymous,” who claim to have personal information about Donald Trump and were threatening to expose them.
+Then, a hack is used to expose someone or leak information.
+For example, a group of hackers called themselves “Anonymous,” who claimed to have personal information about Donald Trump and were threatening to expose them.
 They are also threatening to reveal the “crimes” committed by the Minneapolis Police Department (MPD) following the murder of George Floyd.

-All of these actions are deemed illegal and felonious under the Computer Misuse Act (1990) along with other legislative acts such as the Data Protection Act (2018) and The Cybercrime Prevention Act of 2012.
+These actions are deemed illegal and felonious under the Computer Misuse Act (1990) and other legislative acts such as the Data Protection Act (2018) and the Cybercrime Prevention Act of 2012.

 READ ALSO: Best Antivirus Tools Against Hackers